Finnoy Travel - Travel Stories and Reviews

 Plane Spotting

-Near Ülemiste Lake you can try one of our favourite hobbies - plane spotting.
-Tallinn Airport is located right next to the lake so this is the best location to spot aircraft departing and arriving at Tallinn Airport.
+Near Ülemiste Lake, you can try one of our favourite hobbies - plane spotting.
+Tallinn Airport is next to the lake, so this is the best location to spot aircraft departing and arriving.
 It takes only 15 minutes to reach Tallinn Airport from the centre by public transport.

 Eating in Tallinn

 In Tallinn, expect that eating at a restaurant is cheaper than in Finland.
-Different meal options are available, ranging from wallet-friendly Asian restaurants to premium fine dining experiences.
-The old town is maybe the most popular area to eat in but also the most expensive.
+Different meal options range from wallet-friendly Asian restaurants to premium fine dining experiences.
+The old town may be the most popular area to eat in but also the most expensive.
 Because the medieval atmosphere of the old town must be experienced, we recommend eating there despite the higher prices.
 And according to our restaurant visits, the food quality is great.
 You may also join guided food tours.

 Budget travellers are advised head to Karja Kelder in the old town.
 It serves local food and drinks in the basement of an old building.

-The old town is not only full of restaurants but there are also many Estonian cafes.
+The old town is not only full of restaurants, but there are also many Estonian cafes.
 One recommended option is the oldest Cafe in Tallinn called Café Maiasmokk.
-However, this cafe is quite expensive so it could be better to prefer a smaller more authentic cafe if you have a stricter budget.
-Café Maiasmokk serves well-prepared hot drinks and cakes but it is also a typical tourist spot.
+However, this cafe is quite expensive, so it would be better to prefer a smaller, more authentic cafe if you have a stricter budget.
+Café Maiasmokk serves well-prepared hot drinks and cakes but is also a typical tourist spot.

 Tallinn Old Town